Board of Directors

 Amanda Owen is an author and an independent scholar of women’s history, specializing in the American women’s suffrage movement.
 She is a co-founder and the Executive Director of the Justice Bell Foundation.

-With a background in social work and a twenty-five year practice as a counselor, Amanda has been presenting lectures and workshops since the mid-nineties.
+With a background in social work and a twenty-five year practice as a consultant, writer and speaker, Amanda has been presenting lectures and workshops since the mid-nineties.

 Mingo Stroeber, Esq.